xiandasun/HarnessHash/README.md

 HarnessHash
 ===========

-A harness program for know concurrent hash tables
+A harness program for know hash tables